 The goal of this project is to build a rustic cedar picture frame around a 12" x 18" enlarged photo.
 The finished picture is shown above.

 The tools that I used to build my frame are as follows:

 Pick out a couple of straight used fence boards.
 When making picture frames from fence boards, the used ones are the best.
 They have much more character than the new ones, and using them for another purpose after they have served their usefulness on the fence, provides continued value.

-Using your table saw, rip both of the fence boards at around 2".
+Using your table saw, rip both of the fence boards at around 2 inches.
 Both pieces of the rip will be used to build the frame.
-You should end up with one piece about 2" wide (the inside part of the frame) and the other piece about 1.5" wide (the outer part of the frame).
+You should end up with one piece about 2 inches wide (the inside part of the frame) and the other piece about 1.5 inches wide (the outer part of the frame).

 Insert a .25" rabbet bit in your router, and adjust the depth to .25".
 I use this size rabbet cut when making picture frames because the thickness of a 1/8" thick piece of glass and picture (which hardly has any thickness), and cardboard backing, when inserted into the frame, is almost flush with the back of the frame.
 You'll see this come together in some later steps.

 Make a rabbet cut along the entire length of both 2" wide rips (see image below).

 The rabbeted board will form the inside part of the frame.
 The glass, picture and carboard backing will fit into the grove.